bgd-labs/aave-proposals-v3/src/20241021_AaveV3EthereumLido_OnboardEzETHToLidoInstance/OnboardEzETHToLidoInstance.md

 | max yearly growth (%) |                   10.89% |

 The [price capo adapter](https://etherscan.io/address/0x68C9c7Bf43DBd0EBab102116bc7C3C9f7d9297Ee) has been verified by Certora (more info on [forum](https://governance.aave.com/t/arfc-onboard-ezeth-to-aave-v3-lido-instance/18504/12)), validating that the price cap adapter is robust against donation-based price manipulation and poses no risk to the protocol.

+wstETH on the Lido Instance has been disabled from being borrowable in the ETH Correlated E-Mode (categoryId: 1).
+Users current positions will remain intact, but borrow exposure of wstETH in ETH Correlated E-Mode cannot be increased.

 Additionally [0xac140648435d03f784879cd789130F22Ef588Fcd](https://etherscan.io/address/0xac140648435d03f784879cd789130F22Ef588Fcd) (ACI multi-sig) has been set as the emission admin for ezETH and the corresponding aToken.